Save on Taxes. Support Your Community. Build the Rail Trail.

 The portion in orange above is supported by Tax credits.

 These tax credits can be used by businesses to pay the New Hampshire Business Profits Tax, The New Hampshire Business Enterprise Tax or the New Hampshire Insurance Premiums Tax.
-If your business pays any of these taxes to the state of New Hampshire please contact Tim Blagden (tsblagden@clsrt.org) or George Hunton (ghunton@nhcdfa.org or 603-717-9116) at New Hampshire Community Finance Development Authority.
+If your business pays any of these taxes to the state of New Hampshire contact Tim Blagden (tsblagden@clsrt.org) or Maureen Quinn mquinn@nhcdfa.org or 603.717.9124 at New Hampshire Community Finance Development Authority to learn more about how tax credits can help your bottom line.

 NH CDFA Tax Credits are a way to have more community impact with the very limited funds a business has to invest back into the community.
 A lot more impact.
 This is not just another way to make a donation to a worthy cause.
 They multiply the impact of your dollars and provide you with additional flexibility.
 They are simple to use.
 But they are for businesses only.
 Over 600 unique businesses have used NH CDFA Tax credits since 2016.
 Many come back again and again once they discover the impact they have.

 These businesses have already decided to help us with NH CDFA Tax Credits.
-We hope you will join them.
+Join them to help create a safer, healthier, and more beautiful place for your community—one you can walk on this summer.

 Support CLSRT TODAY through NH Gives – June 7th & 8th, 2022